-Fatality ratio of older drivers in comparison with other age groups
+2.2.3 Fatality ratio of older drivers in comparison with other age-groups

 Fragility can be expressed as the number of fatalities per 100 injured victims or as the percentage of fatalities in the total number of casualties.
-The latter is called the fatality ratio [79].
-This ratio increases with age and is higher for unprotected road users such as pedestrians (see also physical vulnerability):
+The latter is called the fatality ratio (Mitchell, 2000).
+This ratio increases with age and is higher for unprotected road users such as pedestrians (see Figure 4 and Section 3.3 on Physical vulnerability).